sympower/dt-data-load-tool/docs/examples/archive/README.md

 1. `chess` an example of a pipeline project with its own config and credential files. it is also an example of how transformers are connected to resources and resource selection. **it should be run from examples/chess` folder**.
 It also shows: **how to use retry decorator** and **how to run resources/transformers in parallel with a decorator**

-2. `chess/chess_dbt.py`: an example of a `dbt` transformations package working with a dataset loaded by `dlt`.
+2. `chess/chess_dbt.py`: an example of a `dbt` transformations package working with a dataset loaded by `data_load_tool`.
 The package is incrementally processing the loaded data following the new loaded packages stored in `_dlt_loads` table at the end of every pipeline run.
 Note the automatic usage of isolated virtual environment to run dbt and sharing of the credentials.

 1. `run_dbt_jaffle` runs dbt's jaffle shop example taken directly from the github repo and queries the results with `sql_client`. `duckdb` database is used to load and transform the data.
-The database `write` access is passed from `dlt` to `dbt` and back.
+The database `write` access is passed from `data_load_tool` to `dbt` and back.

 Not yet ported: